 - Under the

-key, create another subkey namedCommand
+Notepadkey, create another subkey namedCommand -

 Select

-"C:\Windows\System32\nircmd.exe" elevate notepad.exe "%1"(Assuming that you’ve copied NirCmd.exe to the Windows\System32 directory.)
+Command, and type in the following value data for(default)"C:\Windows\System32\nircmd.exe" elevate notepad.exe "%1"(Assuming that you’ve copied NirCmd.exe to the Windows\System32 directory.)

 - Exit the Registry Editor.